 A lifelong runner, Patrick

-has completed twenty-two marathons, including Dublin, Honolulu, New York, and sixteen consecutive Boston Marathons since 2002.
+has completed twenty-three marathons, including Dublin, Honolulu, New York, and seventeen consecutive Boston Marathons since

 2002.
 He ranks his 290th place finish (out of 18,000) at Boston in 2004 as his best effort to date, although surviving